 - Sodium hydroxide

-- Perchloroethylene, usually abbreviated as “PERC”
+- Perchloroethylene, or “PERC”

-- Phthalates, mainly found in air fresheners
+- Phthalates, a mainstay ingredient in air fresheners

 Serving Seattle, Tacoma, Everett, Bellevue, King County and South Snohomish County